Pulp (paper): Preparation for pulping

-Wood chipping is the act and industry of chipping wood for pulp, but also for other processed wood products and mulch.
+Woodchipping is the act and industry of chipping wood for pulp, but also for other processed wood products and mulch.
 Only the heartwood and sapwood are useful for making pulp.
 Bark contains relatively few useful fibers and is removed and used as fuel to provide steam for use in the pulp mill.
 Most pulping processes require that the wood be chipped and screened to provide uniform sized chips.

 Pulping

 There are a number of different processes which can be used to separate the wood fiber:

 Mechanical pulp

 Manufactured grindstones with embedded silicon carbide or aluminum oxide can be used to grind small wood logs called "bolts" to make stone pulp (SGW).
 If the wood is steamed prior to grinding it is known as pressure ground wood pulp (PGW).
 Most modern mills use chips rather than logs and ridged metal discs called refiner plates instead of grindstones.
 If the chips are just ground up with the plates, the pulp is called refiner mechanical pulp (RMP) and if the chips are steamed while being refined the pulp is called thermomechanical pulp (TMP).
 Steam treatment significantly reduces the total energy needed to make the pulp and decreases the damage (cutting) to fibres.
 Mechanical pulps are used for products that require less strength, such as newsprint and paperboards.